This article provides a fundamental analysis of Shilpi Cable Technologies Ltd (Shilpi) and Honda SIEL Power Products Ltd (HondaPower).

 One of the readers, Sahil Shah, has provided useful inputs on Shilpi Cable Technologies Ltd, which are useful for the investor trying to analyse the company.
 His inputs are shared below: Hi Dr Vijay Malik, Much appreciate your blogs on value investing.
 I wanted to provide a few views on Shilpi Cable Technologies Ltd (SCTL) in response to your blog.
-I am invested into the business, but I am not entirely comfortable with the business economics and have pared my holdings substantially.
+I am invested in the business, but I am not entirely comfortable with business economics and have pared my holdings substantially.

 The magic of Asset Turnover increase:

-What Shilpi Cable Technologies Ltd has done is tie up (with a small equity stake) in third party operators, outsource some of the production to them and brand these as SCTL products.
+What Shilpi Cable Technologies Ltd has done is tie-up (with a small equity stake) in third party operators, outsource some of the production to them and brand these as SCTL products.
 This is gleaned from the annual reports.
 The gross fixed asset turnover ratio (FATO) has increased 6 fold from 3x to 18x.
-While large brands like HUL, Symphony, etc. use the outsourcing model and focus only on the marketing, this is the first time I have seen a manufacturing company outsource a portion of its manufacturing operations.
+While large brands like HUL, Symphony, etc. use the outsourcing model and focus only on marketing, this is the first time I have seen a manufacturing company outsource a portion of its manufacturing operations.
 There is a slight impact on margins (so either the 3rd party has underutilized capacities rendering its output not much higher than cost, or there is something we need to dig deeper into this).
 The margin impact might have been far larger if the copper prices stood firm rather than collapsing so strongly.